org-metaeffekt/metaeffekt-core/docs/component-patterns-worksheet.md

 documented columns have specific semantics.

 ### Column `Include Patterns`
 The column specifies a comma-separated list of Ant-style include patterns.
-The include patterns must be relative to the base directory of the version anchor.
+Include patterns must be relative to the base directory of the version anchor.

 ### Column `Exclude Pattern`